• PERSONAL HISTORY

 Your Results

-IBIS Breast Cancer Risk Assessment Score
+Your Breast Cancer Risk Assessment Score

-Personal Lifetime Risk
+Your Lifetime Risk

-Population Lifetime Risk
+Average Lifetime Risk

-BACK START OVER
+BACK START OVER Having Trouble?
+Report an Issue.

-Frequently Asked Questions
+Frequently Asked Questions.

 The risk calculator can determine the possibility of developing breast cancer within 10 years of your current age and lifetime.
 The purpose of this tool is to help you become informed and assist in how you should proceed for genetic counseling and testing.